IgniteUI/igniteui-docfx/en/components/map_binding_multiple_shapes_files.md

 This topic takes you step-by-step towards displaying multiple geographic series in the map component.
 All geographic series plot following geo-spatial data loaded from shape files using the `ShapeDataSource` class.
 Refer to the [Binding Shape Files](map_binding_geographic_shape_files.md) topic for more information about `ShapeDataSource` object.

--   `GeographicSymbolSeries` – displays locations of major cities
+-   `IgxGeographicSymbolSeriesComponent` – displays locations of major cities
--   `GeographicPolylineSeries` – displays routes between major ports
+-   `IgxGeographicPolylineSeriesComponent` – displays routes between major ports
--   `GeographicShapeSeries` – displays shapes of countries of the world
+-   `IgxGeographicShapeSeriesComponent` – displays shapes of countries of the world

 You can use geographic series in this or other combinations to plot desired data.